 Estate planning services:

 Beermann also offers estate planning, real estate, corporate, and civil litigation services.
-Such services are indispensible to LGBT individuals.
+Such services are indispensible to LGBTQ individuals.
 In Illinois, even if a same-sex couple marries, marriage or a civil union it is not enough to guarantee who a court will appoint as guardian when one partner is unable to care for himself/herself, or how a court will distribute property upon a partner’s death.
 Our estate planning attorneys work with our clients to craft the legal documentation necessary to ensure that both partner’s wishes are carried out, including the following:

 The foundation of every estate plan is the execution of a valid will.
 A will allows an individual to control the division and distribution of property after his or her death, name the person charged with the responsibilities of handling such distribution, and decrease the expenses that may be involved.
 Without a will, Illinois courts will determine the disposition of your assets upon your death.
-For individuals and couples with minor children or other dependants, a will also enables you to nominate a guardian for these persons, which is especially important for LGBT families whose marriages and civil unions may not be recognized in every state.
+For individuals and couples with minor children or other dependents, a will also enables you to nominate a guardian for these persons, which is especially important for LGBTQ families whose marriages and civil unions may not be recognized in every state.
 Without a will, the court will choose a guardian for your children, which may or may not be consistent with your wishes.

 Power of Attorney for Property:

 A durable power of attorney for property is a document which authorizes an individual who you have appointed to undertake your financial responsibilities and access your accounts should you become incapacitated or unable to administer your assets.
 If you become incapacitated, the power of attorney for property is a valuable tool that will insure that your assets will be managed according to your wishes, instead of being managed by a court appointed guardian.
-This tool is invaluable to LGBT families as it ensures that one partner will be able to handle the other partner’s affairs if necessary, even if visiting or living in a state where their marriage or civil union is not recognized.
+This tool is invaluable to LGBTQ families as it ensures that one partner will be able to handle the other partner’s affairs if necessary, even if visiting or living in a state where their marriage or civil union is not recognized.

 Power of Attorney for Healthcare:

 A power of attorney for health care can provide important information on your preferences with respect to any desired medical care or treatments should you become incapacitated.
 In addition, a power of attorney for health care allows you to appoint an agent to make your health care decisions for you if you are unable to do so and ensures that your wishes concerning health care will be followed.
 Should you become incapacitated without a power of attorney for health care in place, the court will appoint a healthcare agent for you which may or may not be an individual consistent with your intentions.
-Whereas in heterosexual marriages a court usually appoints the functioning spouse as agent for the incapacitated spouse, this is not the case for LGBT families, especially in states where their marriage or civil union is not recognized.
+Whereas in heterosexual marriages a court usually appoints the functioning spouse as agent for the incapacitated spouse, this is not the case for LGBTQ families, especially in states where their marriage or civil union is not recognized.
 Much like a power of attorney for property, a power of attorney for healthcare is invaluable as it ensures that one partner will be able to handle the other partner’s healthcare if necessary, even if visiting or living in a state where their marriage or civil union is not recognized.